 This was a project from a packager–I had some input on the content of the text.

 I selected the texts for this collection of weather-themed poems and negotiated the reprint rights–not something I want to repeat.
 Phew!

 This was originally proposed as a Tiny book, but that changed after I left Viking.
-I edited the text; the picture book as it is now was not part of the plans before I left.
+I edited the text; the picture book as it is now was not part of the original plans.

 I collaborated with the Puffin editor on these titles.